junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — The Speaker designated the Honorable Donna F. Edwards to act as Chairwoman of the Committee.
 - 2010-07-28 — The previous question was ordered pursuant to the rule. (consideration: CR H6248)
 - 2010-07-28 — UNFINISHED BUSINESS - The Chair announced that the unfinshed business was the question on adoption amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2010-07-29 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 494.